sculptures • permaculture • primitive technology • kayaking • links • index • about

 • instead of a cup, drink from your water bottle

-• if you like hot beverages, consider a multi-purpose aluminum water bottle or drink from the pan
+• if you like hot beverages, consider a multi-purpose metal water bottle like this or drink from the pan or use a taller and norrower mug-like pot

 • use your pan as a bowl or eat from the freeze-dried packet